History of the Han dynasty: Reforms and policies

-During the "Rule of Wen and Jing" (the era named after Emperor Wen and his successor Emperor Jing (r.
-157–141 BCE)), the Han Empire witnessed greater economic and dynastic stability, while the central government assumed more power over the realm.
-In an attempt to distance itself from the harsh rule of Qin, the court under these rulers abolished legal punishments involving mutilation in 167 BCE, declared eight widespread amnesties between 180–141 BCE, and reduced the tax rate on households' agricultural produce from one-fifteenth to one-thirtieth in 168 BCE.
+During the "Rule of Wen and Jing", the era named after Emperor Wen and his successor Emperor Jing (r.
+157–141 BCE), the Han Empire witnessed greater economic and dynastic stability, while the central government assumed more power over the realm.
+In an attempt to distance itself from the harsh rule of Qin, the court under these rulers abolished legal punishments involving mutilation in 167 BCE, declared eight widespread amnesties between 180 and 141 BCE, and reduced the tax rate on households' agricultural produce from one-fifteenth to one-thirtieth in 168 BCE.
 It was abolished altogether the following year, but reinstated at the rate of one-thirtieth in 156 BCE.

-Government policies were influenced by the proto-Daoist Huang-Lao ideology, a mix of political and cosmological precepts given patronage by Wen's wife Empress Dou (d.
+Government policies were influenced by the proto-Taoist Huang–Lao ideology, a mix of political and cosmological precepts given patronage by Wen's wife Empress Dou (d.
 135 BCE), who was empress dowager during Jing's reign and grand empress dowager during the early reign of his successor Emperor Wu (r.
 141–87 BCE).
 Huang-Lao, named after the mythical Yellow Emperor and the 6th-century-BCE philosopher Laozi, viewed the former as the founder of ordered civilization; this was unlike the Confucians, who gave that role to legendary sage kings Yao and Shun.
 Han imperial patrons of Huang-Lao sponsored the policy of "nonaction" or wuwei (a central concept of Laozi's Daodejing), which claimed that rulers should interfere as little as possible if administrative and legal systems were to function smoothly.
 The influence of Huang-Lao doctrines on state affairs became eclipsed with the formal adoption of Confucianism as state ideology during Wu's reign and the later view that Laozi, not the Yellow Emperor, was the originator of Daoist practices.

-From 179–143 BCE, the number of kingdoms was increased from eleven to twenty-five and the number of commanderies from nineteen to forty.
+From 179 to 143 BCE, the number of kingdoms was increased from eleven to twenty-five and the number of commanderies from nineteen to forty.
 This was not due to a large territorial expansion, but because kingdoms that had rebelled against Han rule or failed to produce an heir were significantly reduced in size or even abolished and carved into new commanderies or smaller kingdoms.